colinedsall/ofdspm/README.md

 # ofdspm
 ## Outlier/Failure Detector for Scanning Probe Microscopes at the Image Level
-This is a working repository for a solution to errors presented in scanning probe microscopes between the trace and retrace.
-Ideally, the difference between the values measured should be zero between the trace and retrace, but in reality they are not.
+This is a working repository to find a solution to indicating when the tip of an Atomic Force Microscope becomes damaged or dulled to the point where the images are no longer accurate.

+So, the goal for this project is to **find a way to classify the status of the AFM tip, and to potentially indicate the causes for its degradation**.
+Through the course of this project's development, several approaches have been taken to study and design models that **perform well and sufficiently fast enough to be used in real time**.

+Effects of this damage occur in that the images become rounded (or less sharp), and the tip is prone to other issues such as double-tip effects and improper material data being received.

-This leads to several issues with images created from the SPM, including "bad" images and lines where the tip fails to get accurate readings.
+This leads to several issues with images created from the microscope, including "bad" images and lines where the tip fails to get accurate readings.
 Sample images are given below.

 <p float="left">
   <img src="images/sample/bad_1.png" width="300" />
   <img src="images/sample/bad_2.png" width="300" />
 </p>

-For reference, good images do not have tip failures from the SPM.
+For reference, "good" images do not have tip failures from the SPM.
 These images are given below:
 <p float="left">
   <img src="images/sample/good_1.png" width="300" />
   <img src="images/sample/good_2.png" width="300" />
 </p>

 With reference to the `aespm library`, this repository explores ways to develop algorithms to detect "bad" images either as a result of statistical anomalies or from machine learning.
 + Refer to the Jupyter notebook `simulator.ipynb` for this exploration.
++ Refer to the models designed for this problem in `hybrid_model.ipynb` and `barlow_twins.ipynb` for a further exploration about classifying the wear of the tip.

 This repository also has a few CLI files that may be used to test and train a machine learning (ML) algorithm to classify a given `.ibw` file as "good" or "bad" based on a select sample of manually-reviewed files.

-At the current status of this repository, it appears that the model is highly biased towards good images (imbalance with the number of bad images), and as such is **good at detecting good images, but not good at detecting bad images**.
-A new (larger) dataset will likely improve the performance analytics.
+There also exist some scripts that can be used to train both primitive and advanced models for this classification task.

 ## Files
 This repository contains a main Jupyter notebook, `simulator.ipnyb`, which outlines the development of several Python scripts and algorithms to classify and handle these images.
 The notebook also expands on previous libraries for processing `.ibw` files and even synthesizing good and bad images.

-Data is taken from `.ibw` files and placed into **pandas DataFrames** to be analyzed by the ML algorithm.
-Currently, the algorithm chosen is **RandomForestClassifier**, specifically chosen for its accuracy from experimentation and efficiency.
-The synthesis script uses **XGBoostClassifier** as its model because of the large synthesized training set.
+Data is taken from `.ibw` files and placed into **numpy datastructures or pandas DataFrames** to be analyzed.

+# Primitive Models Using Purely Data Trends

 ## Methodology
 The method by which a ML algorithm is trained and tested for several source files varies by the type of model created.
 For real images, a RandomForestClassifier model is chosen for its experimental accuracy and ease.
 For synthesized images, the XGBooostClassifier algorithm is used instead.